Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

 Phone: + 49 – 69 – 97 46 40

 Phew, this is such a long list!
 If you have been to Germany – what do you think:

 Is it correct?
 Is it complete?
 Any alterations?
 Any suggestions?

 I’d be very grateful if you let me have it!

 I assume that you’ll like to have this post on hand once you start planning your trip to Germany, so here are some pictures to pin it:

 *Important disclaimer: I did lots of research for this post and put only links here that look trustworthy.
-However, all information and links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or approval of any of the products, services or opinions of the corporation or organization or individual.
-I bear no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
+However, I’m providing all information and links as a convenience and for informational purposes only; they do not constitute an endorsement or approval of any of the products, services, or opinions of the corporation or organization, or individual.
+I bear no responsibility for the accuracy, legality, or content of the external site or for that subsequent links.